I like hard SF and no longer mind fantasy / soft SF that much.

 The Forever War was good.
 We get involved in a war with some aliens and there's lots of relativistic travel changing sexual morals hijinx.
 Turns out the whole thing was dumb, just like vietnam.
 The Forever Peace was ok.

 I read a bunch of it when I was a teenager.
 Seemed all right.
 One interesting bit was the idea that man evolved to chase down antelope on the plains.
 They can sprint way faster than us but over a few days of running we can wear them out.
 I don't know how true that is, but it'd be cool.
+His main theme is "uplift" which is interesting but has lots of pretty icky implications - i.e. what's the moral standing of orangutangs when they're only partially uplifted?
+What if they refuse to receive any more changes after that?

-I read the first one, *Ender's Game*. it was pretty good.
+I read the first one, Ender's Game. it was pretty good.
 People rave about the others, should read them sometime I guess.
 I read one of the later YA books about magic, etc. and it was pretty good.
 Well-written, at least.
 I also tried to read one that was apparently modelled after the "true tales of the early days of mormon history" and it was kind of pointless if you didn't understand the symbolism of all the voyaging around.
 But, it did have an awesome "static" world where an AI monitored people's thoughts for 40 some million years and prevented them from making any technical breakthroughs... but it's breaking down, and some kids figure out what is going on and begin to think previously forbidden thoughts - but they do it for the forces of good! to restore the old, controlled world.
 That wasn't enough to make me keep reading, though.
+The premise of this one is good but the author inserts lots of strange, pointless scenes, apparently because he's also trying to retell a section of the book of mormon.

 Gold at the Starbow's End was really interesting, even if totally wrongheaded.
 Send out 7 super smart but varied people on a mission to a star many years away.
 Give them math problems to work on to pass the time.
 In actuality, there is no destination - they're being sent to their deaths, on the hope that in the isolation they will discover amazing things.
 It turns out to work and they become godlike before they get to their nonexistent destination.
 After reading Guns, Germs, and Steel this idea seems absurd - whole countries of millions of people (China) foundered and didn't advance because they were too controlled and didn't have outside perturbing influences - Europe did so well because it was hard to control all of it, so there were always competing countries and evolution of political and military systems continued.
 Japan had better guns than Europe in the 17th century but since they had no competing countries, they eventually abandoned them and went back to swords (until the west came in again).
 So the idea that 7 people on a spaceship would be able to remain innovative and not settle down into some stable pattern seems doubtful.